 Consider a budgeting app to keep track of your spending and saving activity.
 Money Manager is BECU's digital budgeting tool.

-Your emergency fund helps with unexpected expenses — whether that's paying medical bills, fixing your car or being laid off.
-If you have a financial safety net, you won't need to run up a credit card and end up paying interest.
+Your emergency fund helps when the unexpected happens — whether that's new medical bills, fixing your car or being laid off.
+If you have a financial safety net, you won't need to run up credit card debt and end up paying interest.

-Your emergency fund should generally contain three to six months of expenses.
-Make sure you put your growing stash of cash in an FDIC- or NCUA-insured savings account.
+As a general rule of thumb, your emergency fund should contain three to six months' worth of living expenses.
+Make sure you put your growing stash of cash in FDIC- or NCUA-insured savings accounts.

 Set up an automatic savings transfer that sends cash to the account with every paycheck or once monthly.
 It's okay to start small and increase amounts as you go.